 After a prolonged agitation, the Union government finally granted the Statehood to Telangana region and passed the Andhra Pradesh Reorganisation, Bill 2013 in both the Houses of Parliament in February 2014 effecting the creation of Telangana State.

 In 2014 general elections, Telangana Rashtra Samithi emerged victorious in 63 of the 119 Assembly seats thereby securing the required number of legislators for forming the government along with highest vote share among political parties.
 KCR was sworn in as the first Chief Minister of Telangana.

 In 2018 general elections to the Assembly, Sri K. Chandrashekar Rao-led Telangana Rashtra Samithi won 88 seats and Sri KCR was sworn in as the second Chief Minister of Telangana on 13th December 2018.

 Sri K. Chandrashekar Rao has pledged to continue the welfare schemes with renewed vigour and complete the various development schemes kick-started during the previous term.

 He is married to Smt.
 Shobha and has two children.
 Their son Sri K.T.
 Rama Rao, has been re-elected as a legislator from Sircilla in 2018 Assembly elections and the daughter, Smt.
-Kalvakuntla Kavitha is an M.P from Nizamabad constituency.
+Kalvakuntla Kavitha is a former M.P from Nizamabad constituency.